genneko/freebsd-install-on-zfs/README.md

 - __CUSTOM_CONFIG_BASEURL__

     Web-accessible location of configuration file (.cfg) and optional post-installation scripts (.scp).
-They are automatically downloaded in the phase 2 (post-installation setup).
+They are automatically downloaded in the phase 2.

 - __HOSTNAME__